 Likewise, I mention other specific models that could also withstand an empirical contrasting.

-The proposal of the Darwin out experiment has been added in 2011 in order to confirm the results of the EDI Study- Evolution and Design of Intelligence, which has not been carried out yet, in a much simpler way.
+The proposal of the Darwin out experiment has been added in 2011 to confirm the results of the EDI Study- Evolution and Design of Intelligence, which has not been carried out yet, in a much simpler way.

 Title VII briefly describes the Esnuka program designed to allow the assimilation of this theory’s proposals by introducing them through a computer-simulation on the billiards game.

 The validation of the purely scientific aspects of the theory would have enormous consequences for the development of Biology and Genetics by providing these sciences with a coherently theoretical base, especially for the advances already made.

 This would also give off major consequences for other branches of knowledge such as psychology and history.
 Some of these consequences are in title VIII.
 There is a double purpose of this title; on one hand, the mentioned exposition of the consequences of the Conditional Evolution, and on the other, to help its acceptance as much as it allows a better understanding of the social reality in which we live and of its historic evolution.

 It is curious that one can talk of a scientific globalization process in the twenty-first century.